 Visitors will also discover brightly lit historic vessels including the small Tall Ship La Malouine and illuminated buildings and maritime engineering along the waterfront.
 The Museum’s beautiful George Wyllie inspired paper boat will twinkle on the water.

-Over the next two months, the Scottish Maritime Museum will work in collaboration with Harbour Arts Centre and Ayrshire Youth Arts again to create a fabulous community Lantern Parade for everyone to enjoy on Saturday 2nd December.
+Over the next two months, the Scottish Maritime Museum will work in collaboration with Harbour Arts Centre and Ayrshire Youth Arts to create a community Lantern Parade on Saturday 2nd December.

 Murray McDavid will lead whisky tastings and entertainment aboard a 1960s cutter boat with ‘Whisky Bard’ Robin Laing.